-Adopt a policy on safeguarding the welfare of children and young people & adults who may be at risk.
+Adopt a policy on safeguarding the welfare of children, young people and vulnerable adults.

-This policy will be reviewed on an annual basis and the review date will be recorded in Appendix 1 - Policy Statement Review.
+The Parish Safeguarding Policy (PSP) will be reviewed on an annual basis and the review date will be recorded in Appendix 1 - Policy Statement Review.

 Plan your work so as to minimise situations where abuse may occur.